The Fifth European Conference on Computer Supported Cooperative Work

 Lancaster University, UK, 7-11 September 1997

-Register now for ECSCW’97, the Fifth European Conference on Computer
+We invite you to take part in ECSCW’97, the Fifth European Conference on

-Supported Cooperative Work and the major international conference on
+Computer Supported Cooperative Work and the major international

 The conference focuses on the use of computers to support cooperative